DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 # Further Documentation and Links

 - Further documentation 	- <a href="https://docs.dna-evolutions.com" target="_blank">docs.dna-evolutions.com</a>
+- Special features 	- <a href="https://docs.dna-evolutions.com/overview_docs/special_features/Special_Features.html" target="_blank">Overview of special features</a>
 - Our company website 	- <a href="https://www.dna-evolutions.com" target="_blank">www.dna-evolutions.com</a>
 - Our official repository 	- <a href="https://public.repo.dna-evolutions.com" target="_blank">public.repo.dna-evolutions.com</a>
 - Our official JavaDocs 		- <a href="https://public.javadoc.dna-evolutions.com" target="_blank">public.javadoc.dna-evolutions.com</a>

 # Short Introduction
 JOpt is a flexible routing optimization-engine written in Java, allowing to solve tour-optimization problems that are highly restricted, for example, regarding time windows, skills, and even mandatory constraints can be applied.